marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 # Throwing Mud on the Wall with Azure Data Factory and AzureDataFactoryDemo_GenericSqlSink

-## This is a work in progress, it is not currently functional
+## This is a work in progress, it is not currently release quality

 Sometimes I just need data sourced from CSV files imported into a SQL Server table.
 Nothing fancy, just quick-and-dirty while using security, operational and deployment best-practices.
 I've done this enough times that I find it worth investing the time to create a generic, reusable and redeployable solution.